The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch: ~S$58 | Dinner: ~S$88

-When people talk about iconic hotel buffets in Singapore, The Line at Shangri-La Singapore almost always makes the list.
-Known for its lavish international spread, interactive live stations, and consistently high-quality food, The Line has become a buffet institution over the years.
+When discussing legendary hotel buffets in Singapore, The Line at Shangri-La Singapore is frequently mentioned.
+Renowned for its extravagant international offerings, engaging live cooking stations, and consistently top-notch cuisine, The Line has established itself as a buffet landmark over the years.

-Following a recent renovation, the space now feels sleek, modern, and airy, while still retaining the variety and quality that diners have loved for years.
+Following a recent renovation, the venue now boasts a sleek, modern, and airy design while still maintaining the diverse selection and quality that diners have cherished.

-Ambience & Setting: Contemporary and Classy with a Global Market Feel
+Atmosphere & Environment: Chic and Sophisticated with a Global Market Vibe

-Whether you’re dining with family, colleagues, or on a special date, The Line offers an elegant yet relaxed atmosphere.
+Whether you’re enjoying a meal with family, colleagues, or on a romantic date, The Line provides a graceful yet laid-back ambiance.

 Buffet Highlights: Around-the-World Flavours on One Plate